moshap-firebolt/godocs/docs/sql_reference/commands/data-definition/create-fact-dimension-table.md

 | `NULL` \| `NOT NULL` | Determines if the column may or may not contain NULLs.                                                                                                                                                                     | `NOT NULL`    |

 {: .note}
-Note that nullable columns can not be used in Firebolt indexes (Primary, or Aggregating indexes).

-{: .note}
 Note that column default expressions are temporarily disabled starting from version 4.3.0.
 We are working on a new implementation of this feature and it will be re-enabled in the near future.